 The Clinton County Community Dental Clinic is a non-profit dental clinic.
 Our doors opened in November 2009.
 We accept patients from Clinton County and surrounding communities.
 Our office treats patients of all ages.
-We currently employ 1 full-time dentist and 2 part-time dentists.
+We currently employ 2 part-time dentists and 2 full-time hygienists.

 We are proud to partner with the Clinton County United Way